 - Hard-to-fill positions (NDCC Section 15.1-16-21): School districts unable to fill a teaching position may offer a salary above the negotiated salary schedule.
 The teacher may not have taught in North Dakota in the past 12 months to qualify.
 State law contains DPI notification requirements to be followed before this "off-the-schedule" payment may be offered. - Signing bonuses (NDCC Section 15.1-09-33.1): School districts may offer certain teachers a "one-time" bonus that is specifically excluded from the "continuing contract offer" provisions of North Dakota law and from the negotiated salary schedule.
-It cannot be used to hire a teacher who taught in a North Dakota public school district during the prior school year.
-It can be paid in one lump sum or in installments, payable over a period of time not to exceed three years.
+A signing bonus may be paid to an individual who is licensed or approved by ESPB, has signed a contract of employment with the district, and has never been employed in the newly assigned role by the board of the district.
+It can be paid in one lump sum or in installments, payable over a period of time not to exceed five years.